 Nothing is more closely connected with the circumstances of flight and expulsion than the experience of loss.
-Three touching objects from the years 1944/1945, which are now in the East Prussian state museum with German-Baltic department in Lüneburg, bear witness to this.
+Three touching objects from the years 1944/1945, which are now in the East Prussian state museum within the German-Baltic department in Lüneburg, bear witness to this.

 A white, knitted baby's jacket made of wool is one of the many objects in the permanent exhibition of the East Prussian State Museum that tell of the events around the escape from